AaltoSciComp/python-for-scicomp/content/cython.rst

 simulations of any kind).
 So how do we make Python execute our code faster in these situations?
 Well that's the neat part: we don't!
 Instead, we write the performance critical parts in a faster language and make them usable from Python.

-This is called extending Python, and usually involves writing C-code with Python-specific boilerplate and compiling this as a shared library.
+This is called extending Python, and usually involves writing C-code with Python-specific boilerplate and compiling this as a shared library, which in this context is called a **Python extension module**.
+Most scientific Python libraries (Numpy, Scipy etc) do exactly this: their computationally intensive parts are either written in a compiled language, or they call an external library written in such language.

+When working on your own Python project, you may find that there is a C library that does exactly what you need, but it doesn't provide a Python interface.
+Or you may have computationally intensive code that doesn't vectorize nicely for Numpy.
+In cases like these it can be useful to write your own extension modules that you then import into your Python code.

 Here we discuss one popular approach for extending Python with compiled code: using a tool called Cython.